This article details the things that must be considered when adding support for a new display. Specifically, two tasks must be performed:

 - Configure the TFT controller.

-Note: The code for configuring pins and TFT-controller is a part of the hardware initialization of board configurations in TouchGFX.
+Note: The code for configuring pins and TFT-controller is a part of the hardware initialization done as part of board configuration in TouchGFX, so to support a different display, the board configuration must be updated to adhere to the new hardware specifications.

 LCD Pin Configuration

 The appropriate MCU pins must be configured to function as LCD interface pins.
-That includes the RGB data pins and control signals (
+That includes the RGB data pins, control signals (

 These are normally connected to a PWM-capable output which can initially be set to full duty cycle or used as a simple general purpose digital output to obtain maximum backlight intensity.